-which Auxiliary devices he may POTENTIAL IGNITION SOURCE shall not be installed in the duct work.
+Auxiliary devices which may be a POTENTIAL IGNITION SOURCE shall not be installed in the duct work.
 Examples of such POTENTIAL IGNITION SOURCES are hot surfaces with a temperature exceeding 700°C and electric switching devices.

 Only auxiliary devices approved by the appliance manufacturer or declared suitable with the refrigerant shall be installed in connecting ductwork.